ServiceNow Integration - Instance Setup Guide

 03__1_.png

-A new screen to configure your new OAuth endpoint will appear.
-You can fill most of it as you want, making sure you set the Redirect URL to the https://api.vanta.com/auth/o/callback/servicenow/oauth_redirect.do URL.
+• A new screen to configure your new OAuth endpoint will appear.
+You can fill most of it as you want, setting the Redirect URL to the https://api.vanta.com/auth/o/callback/servicenow/oauth_redirect.do URL

 04__1_.png